The Dutch North Sea coast and its hinterland

 What you need for a mudflat walk

-- Do you go out alone into the mud, then you should definitely one Compass* take with you, you can orient yourself in case fog raises.
+- If you go out into the mudflats alone, you should definitely take a compass with you so you can orient yourself if fog sets in.

 We need half an hour to drive back along the coast to our one-room hotel in Eenrum.
 An eventful first day comes to an end, which brought us closer to the Dutch North Sea coast.
 The next day we spend the morning in Eenrum, because right next to our hotel is